reedflinch/gridiron-hackathon/README.md

 	# IPv6 local connections:
 	host    all             all             ::1/128                 trust

 Then go into the psql terminal as postgres user

 	% sudo -u postgres psql

 Then type the following command to refresh

 	% select pg_reload_conf();
 	% \q

-Now move to the api directory (your-repo-name/api) Then create and migrate the database
+Now move to the api directory (your-repo-name/api) and run the following commands

 	% sudo apt-get install rake
 	% sudo gem install bundler
 	% gem install rails
 	% sudo apt-get install libpq-dev
 	% bundle install

+Then create and migrate the database
   	% rake db:create
   	% rake db:migrate

+ Run the api
 	% rails s

 		-If running ubuntu on EC2, use  `rails s -b 0.0.0.0 -p 3000`

 [git]: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git